-Registration to ICSOFT allows free access to the DATA, SIMULTECH, ICINCO and ICETE conferences (as a non-speaker).
+Registration to ICSOFT allows free access to the ICETE, SIMULTECH and DATA conferences (as a non-speaker).

 Position Paper Camera Ready and Registration:

-The purpose of the ICSOFT-PT 2013, the 8th International Conference on Software Paradigm Trends, is to bring together researchers, engineers and practitioners interested on information technology and software development.
-This eighth edition will focus in priority on the four main paradigms that have been intensively studied during the last decade for software and system design, namely: Models, Aspects, Services and Context.
+The purpose of the ICSOFT-PT 2014, the 9th International Conference on Software Paradigm Trends, is to bring together researchers, engineers and practitioners interested on information technology and software development.
+This edition will focus in priority on the four main paradigms that have been intensively studied during the last decade for software and system design, namely: Models, Aspects, Services and Context.

 These four paradigms will drive the design and development of future software systems encompassing a large number of research topics and applications: from programming issues to the more abstract theoretical aspects of software engineering; from models and services to the most complex management information systems; Distributed systems, ubiquity, data interoperability; context understanding and many other topics are included in the scope of ICSOFT-PT.